rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 38. Save and check in postman with api: POST: "http://localhost:5000/api/users/change-password".
 39. In POSTMAN, select "Authorization"> 'Bearer Token"(paste token from login) to test.
 40. So, user registration, verification, verification resend if while registration not verified, login, reset forgotten password, change password are working perfectly now, Alhamdulillah.
+41. Now Schema Validation: Zod or Yup.
+42. Install point 8/9 above, as you prefer, I choose 8.
-41. Next, view profile, add more info in profile as image or address, delete password and logout.
+43. Next, view profile, add more info in profile as image or address, delete password and logout.